Patrick Keely: Life in Brooklyn, New York

 Keely emigrated to the United States, landing at Castle Garden in Manhattan in 1842, and settling in Brooklyn.
 He arrived at a time when Catholicism in the United States was expanding from its initial footholds in Baltimore, New York City and Boston.
 Initially, he worked as a carpenter and builder since there were few trained architects practicing and most structures were erected with the design assistance of the client and builder alone.
 Common practice held that the builder, whether trained as mason or carpenter, crafted his own plans, and details were often executed without even the aid of drawings.
 For a number of years Keely worked at his trade without attracting attention.
 During this time, he met the Rev. Sylvester Malone, a Roman Catholic priest his own age.

 In 1844 Malone was appointed pastor of St. Mary's Church in Williamsburg, Brooklyn, and set about building a new church.
 As Know nothing sentiment was strong in the area, Malone let it out that the land he had purchased was for a cemetery.
 When the people in the area decided that they would rather have a church than a graveyard, opposition subsided.
 Together with Keely, he worked out a plan for a Gothic church possessing pointed arches, pinnacles, and a few buttresses.
 Working as a carpenter, Keely produced designs from which the new church was built in 1846.
 Malone renamed it the Church of Ss.
 Peter and Paul to avoid confusion with another St. Mary's in Manhattan.
 The stained glass was by the Morgan Brothers, thus establishing a business relationship with Keely that carried through a number of projects.
 The church was demolished in 1957, when a new Ss.
 Peter and Paul was built.

-In 1846, Kelly married Sarah Farmer; they had seventeen children, ten of whom lived to adulthood.
+In 1846, Keely married Sarah Farmer; they had seventeen children, ten of whom lived to adulthood.
 Two of his sons worked in his office, another became a successful musician, the fourth, a physician.
 Sarah Keely died in 1876.